brianyu20/Arc-Trading-Platform/README.md

 Receives predictive information from arc.
 Graphs predictive models

 ## Ai/ML
-Receives information from head about text and SA.
+Receives information from arc about text and SA.
 Applies predictive modeling

+for each day
+    'pos', 'neu', 'neg', 'compound' => price(open, close, etc.?)
+Is this data enough to predict the next day..? or the same day's